Monarda pronounced (Mon-nard-uh) more commonly known as the “Bee Balm plant” is a herbaceous perennial plant native to North America.

-Wild bergamot grows in dense clusters with striking flowers sitting atop three-foot high stems in mid to late summer.
+The Bee Balm plant grows in dense clusters with striking flowers sitting atop three-foot-high stems in mid to late summer.

 However, plant size varies considerably.
-Today’s hybrids and cultivars feature dwarf selections of just 12” in height and other varieties reaching over 4 feet tall.
+Today’s hybrids and cultivars feature dwarf selections of just 12”inches in height and other varieties reaching over 4′ feet tall.

 How To Grow Bee Balm